doxa-xa/XML_JSON_parser/readme.txt

+!!!Prerequisites:
-!!!Prerequisites: Python (Python3 for Linux) version over 3.8 and Git
+- Python (Python3 for Linux) version over 3.8
+- Git (in order to clone it from my repository)
 =====================================================================

 1.Run the following commands: